Daniel-IRYIVUZE/Containerizing-a-Web-Application/README.md

 # Lineup React Todo List

 # Overview:
 The Lineup React Todo List is a minimalist to-do list application built using React and styled with Tailwind CSS and Material UI.
-It enables users to manage tasks by adding, marking them as complete, and deleting todos.
+It enables users to manage tasks by adding, modifying, and changing the status (Completed or Progressed) todos.

-# Usage Instructions:
+# 1. Usage Instructions:

-# 1. Installation:
+# Installation:

 - Clone the repository:
 git clone https://github.com/Daniel-IRYIVUZE/Containerizing-a-Web-Application.git